AdaCore/training_material/courses/fundamentals_of_ada/adv_275_type_contracts.rst

    - When true, said to "hold"

-* Expressed as any legal boolean expression in Ada
+* Expressed as any legal Boolean expression in Ada

    - Quantified and conditional expressions
    - Boolean function calls